UnasZole/bible-scraper/README.md

 DescendantExtractors are similar to the root extractors defined above, except that their selector will find the first matching element within the current element, and the withAncestor field is ignored.

+Elements which text nodes need to be processed in order can be managed using the `nodeParsers` list.
+Each node parser contains :
+- A `selector` that determines which elements will use this specific parser.
+- Optional `withAncestor`/`withoutAncestor` directives that enable this specific parsing method conditionally depending on the current context.
+- A list of `textNodeExtractors`, to extract contexts from text nodes of the selected element.
+Each extractor specifies:
+  - The `type` property designates which context type is extracted.
+  - Optional `withAncestor`/`withoutAncestor` directives that allow ignoring the text node based on current context.
+  - A `regexp` that determines if the extractor matches the text node.
+If the regexp matches, a context will be created;
+if the regexp contains a capturing group, then the value of this group will be the context value.
+- A list of `elementExtractors`, to extract contexts from the selected element or any of its descendants.
+These elements will be examined in order : the selected element first, then all descendants in document order, with all text nodes being examined at the correct positions in between.

 #### Limitations

 Due to its much simpler setup, the generic HTML scraper has some limitations compared to what can be done with native